MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-profiles.md

 Customer details include:

--	**Customer profile tile**: This tile shows the different values from the unified customer profile entity.
+-	**Customer profile tile**: This tile shows the different values from the unified _Customer_ entity.
 If a field has no value for the currently shown customer profile it will not be shown.
 The tile is structured into sections: First section shows a predefined set of fields followed by all fields which are part of the search & index filter.
 Within this section our web interface will combine address relatd fields into a single line called “address”.
 This only happens if this profile contains such fields.
 The second section is called “additional fields” and shows the remaining fields, except for ids.
 These ids, which are identified by their semantics categorizing them as Ids, are grouped in the third section called “Ids”.
 Within the third section fields are further grouped by their entity.

 -	**Activity timeline**: Shows if you have configured activities.
 The timeline view contains chronologically sorted activities of this customer, starting with the most recent activity.
 For more information, see [Customer activities](activities.md).